 After doing more research on Stanley Submarines, I decided that I will splurge.
 To me, I was looking at a Once-in-a-lifetime experience, and you really can’t place a price tag on that!

 I opted for the 1000 foot deep sea expedition and arrived at Karl Stanley’s house and dock for our tour.

 Reading all about the submarine, I was shocked and IMPRESSED to meet Karl who seemed barely in his 30’s.
 Rarely do you meet people that know what they want to do with their life from single-digit age.
 Karl started building his very first submarine by the age of 9 and was using it at 15.

 The submarine of today (his second) has seen all trials and errors and I felt completely confident.

-First thing you may consider, is that once you get past 200 feet the eco system is completely different and the sea goes from bright blue to pure blackness.
+The first thing you may consider, is that once you get past 200 feet the ecosystem is completely different and the sea goes from bright blue to pure blackness.

 Once the lights went on we were able to see more of our surrounding:

 After doing this tour, I feel part of an Elite unnamed group of people who have done deep sea exploring.
 If you think about it, there are over 7 billion people on Earth, not counting Navy folk, no more than 1000 people have descended in a submarine!

 This puts us into the same ranks as National Geographic Explorers.